 I’m always in the kitchen, so come join me on Instagram, Facebook and Pinterest to be the first to hear of new recipes.
 And please do leave a star rating ⭐⭐⭐ if you tried the recipe!

 - ¼ teaspoon ground ginger

 - Add all the ingredients of oats, non-dairy milk, spices, vanilla extract (if using) chia seeds and salt to a mason jar or a dish that can be sealed.

 - Stir very thoroughly so the oats are evenly distributed in the milk.
 Set aside in the fridge for at least two hours.
 Stir after an hour, adding more milk if it seems too dry.

 - Top with fresh fruit and enjoy!

-- Stir the oats very thoroughly so they combine evenly with the milk.
+- Stir the oats very thoroughly so they combine evenly with the milk and cinnamon.